danfuzz/samizdat/doc/samizdat-0.md

 (see which).
 It is invalid (terminating the runtime) for a component to be any of `@""` `@"."` `@".."` or to contain a slash (`/`).

+#### `io0ReadLink pathListlet <> pathListlet | ~.`

+Checks the filesystem to see if the given path refers to a symbolic link.
+If it does, then this returns the path which represents the direct resolution of that link.
+It does not try to re-resolve the result iteratively, so the result may not actually refer to a real file (for example).

+If the path does not refer to a symbolic link, then this function returns void.

+`pathListlet` must be a listlet of the form described by `io0PathFromStringlet` (see which).
+See `io0ReadFileUtf8` for further discussion.

 #### `io0WriteFileUtf8 pathListlet text <> ~.`

 Writes out the given text to the named file, using the underlying OS's